Tazering/MLIA-Final-Project/README.md

 ```

 # Evaluations
-There requirements of the evaluator.py script can be found in requirements.txt.
+The requirements of the evaluator.py script can be found in requirements.txt.
 Two arguments are passed in: reference batch and the sample batch.
 These batches are stored in the ```/training_logs``` folder.

 To evaluate, run the command